 Chapter 2.
-Installing options
+Installing optional devices

-This chapter provides basic instructions for installing hardware options in the server.
+This chapter provides basic instructions for installing optional hardware devices in the server.
 These instructions are intended for users who are experienced with setting up IBM server hardware.
-If you need more detailed instructions, see the User's Guide on the IBM xSeries Documentation CD.
+If you need more detailed instructions, see the User's Guide on the IBM System x Documentation CD.